How to Create a Balanced College List

 Choosing the Factors That are Most Important to You

-Now that you know how to structure your list, your initial stab at filling that list with schools requires that you become familiar with the criteria that differentiate universities and assess which of those factors are most important to you.
-Thus, starting the research process begins with answering questions about your personal preferences and values.
+Now that you know how to structure your list, your next step is to start filling it out thoughtfully.
+This requires you to familiarize yourself with the key factors that differentiate colleges—and reflect on which of those factors matter most to you.
+In other words, the college research process begins with answering questions about your personal preferences and values.

 Creating a balanced college list starts with choosing important factors

-While these questions seem broad, answering them honestly will help you begin to narrow down what to look for when learning about colleges.
+While these questions may seem broad, answering them honestly will help you narrow down what to look for.
 Below, we’ve compiled a list of essential factors to consider when choosing which colleges to include in your list.

 College Planning Worksheet